 Please contact Melanie Meyer for more information at 860-526-3600 or email@example.com.

 Tri-Town Youth Services has been talking with local residents, school staff, business leaders, clergy and young people, to get a better sense of what families need right now, so that we may offer the best programs and services to our neighbors.
 During these conversations, something became clear: we need more mentors!
 An overwhelming amount of research shows that the key to a young person’s success, achievement and resiliency is the presence of at least one caring adult in their lives.
 More than anything, it is the consistent, positive, supportive adult relationships that help young people overcome life’s challenges and thrive.

 As a small community – with a large adult and retiree population – we have the capacity to ensure that every child in need of a mentor in the Tri-Town area is paired with one.
 With support from the CT Mentoring Partnership and Nutmeg Big Brothers Big Sisters, Tri-Town Youth Services is developing a system for recruiting, training and pairing mentors with local kids.
 Whether you are interested in a short-term project working side-by-side with youth, or a longer-term commitment to support one young person in need of some extra care and attention, we would like to hear from you.

 We have new opportunities for teens to become mentors, too.
 Tri-Town’s Reach out!
 Program pairs Valley girls with elementary school girls.
 They meet after school weekly for snacks, games, crafts and conversation.
 The participants, their families and school social workers are thrilled with the program, but there is a need for more!

-If you are interested in mentoring a child or teen, please contact Allison Abramson, Executive Director at 860-526-3600.
+If you are interested in mentoring a child or teen, please contact Melanie Meyer, Interim Executive Director at 860-526-3600.